H2CO3/Sparkling/doc/semantics.md

 (name), and that name itself, as a string key, will be used to retrieve or set the array member.

 §3.10.
-Lambda expressions.
+Function expressions (`function-expression`).
-Lambda expressions create unnamed functions on the fly.
+Function expressions create unnamed functions on the fly.
 A lambda function behaves the same way as a global function, except that it doesn't have a name and it isn't at global scope (that is, a lambda function is not visible outside its translation unit).